jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 myFoldingSquareAddTwo = foldl' (\x y -> x + (y*3 + 2)) 0
 ```

-Note that recent version of GHC will perform fusion on regular lists,
+Note that recent versions of GHC have deforestation built-in for
-so you can take advantage of fusion provided you implement your
+regular lists, so you can take advantage of fusion provided you stick
-functions on lists with the usal functions (`map`, `fold`, etc...).
-If
-you implement your own recursive functions, then GHC will *not* fuse.
+to the old suspects: `map`, `fold`, etc...
+If you implement your own
+recursive functions, then GHC will *not* be able to fuse.
+Here is a
-Here is a snippet that you can play with.
-I encourage you to try what
+snippet that you can play with.
+I encourage you to try what is the
-is the largest value of `n` for which this program correctly
+largest value of `n` for which this program correctly terminates:
-terminates:

 ```haskell
 module Main where